zanerock/standard-error-set/README.md

 An [`AuthError`](#AuthError) indicating a user lacks the rights to access a particular resource.
 This error is most appropriate when trying to read or write something.
-If the user is attempting to perform an operation, consider the {@OperationNotPermittedError}.
+If the user is attempting to perform an operation, consider the [`OperationNotPermittedError`](#OperationNotPermittedError).
 Note, in high security systems, it is often desirable to tell the user a resource was 'not found', even when the problem is really an access issue, use and see [`maskNoAccessErrors`](#maskNoAccessErrors) to deal with this situation.

 Consider whether any of the following errors might be more precise or better suited:
 - [`AuthenticationRequiredError`](#AuthenticationRequiredError) - Use this when the resource requires authenticated access and the user is not